 Should your project change, its value may be lowered, thus creating a situation where you may not have won initially and someone else may have been chosen.
 Therefore, projects must stay as close as possible to the original idea, and the teacher needs to communicate all possible changes with the Foundation before they occur.
 Thank you for your cooperation in this.

-Each grant winner will find an “Expense” and a “Recap” form on their Idaho CapEd Foundation Dashboard to report the completion of their project.
-The Expense Form is due within two months of receiving the grant, and the Project Recap Form is due by May 1, 2018.
+Each grant winner will find an “Expense” and “Recap” section on their Idaho CapEd Foundation Dashboard to report the completion of their project.
+The expenses section is due within two months of receiving the grant, and the project recap section is due by May 1, 2019.

-These mandatory forms allow the Idaho CapEd Foundation and the Teacher Grant Selection Committee to see how the grant money was spent, and how the project benefited students and education.
+These mandatory sections allow the Idaho CapEd Foundation and the Teacher Grant Selection Committee to see how the grant money was spent and how the project benefited students and education.

-These forms are available on the Teacher Grant Winner’s portion of the website; instructions are there as well.
-Photos and samples are highly encouraged to show the Selection Committee how the money was used.
+These sections are available on the Teacher Grant Winner’s portion of the website.
+Photos are highly encouraged to show the Selection Committee how the money was used.